ibm-cloud-docs/discovery/migrate-adn.md

 ## Service comparison
 {: #service-adn}

-The following differences are of note when moving from AlchemyData News to {{site.data.keyword.discoverynewsshort}} in the {{site.data.keyword.discoveryshort}} service.
+The following differences are of note when moving from AlchemyData News to {{site.data.keyword.discoverynewsshort}} in {{site.data.keyword.discoveryshort}}.

 - {{site.data.keyword.discoveryshort}} charges for news queries by the query only.
 All fields are available for return with each result at no additional cost.
 - Each {{site.data.keyword.discoveryshort}} query can return up to a maximum of 50 results.
 An `offset` parameter is available so that you can page queries to whatever number of results you require.